-Yesterday, Eric, along with lawyer Ryan Osterholm and local counsel, filed a lawsuit against The Learning Vine for the wrongful death of M.M., a child who was attending the facility when he died on May 31, 2015, of an E. coli O157 infection and hemolytic uremic syndrome (HUS), a severe complication that causes renal failure.
+Yesterday, Eric, along with local counsel, filed a lawsuit against The Learning Vine for the wrongful death of M.M., a child who was attending the facility when he died on May 31, 2015, of an E. coli O157 infection and hemolytic uremic syndrome (HUS), a severe complication that causes renal failure.
 You can read more about the E. coli wrongful death suit against The Learning Vine here.

 Preventing a Similar Tragedy

 Daycare providers need to take every precaution to prevent this kind of tragedy from happening again.
 Eric is spreading the message via the media.
 Below are some of his quotes published to date:

 - “This is not about money, because there is no amount of money that can ever bring Myles back, but the Mayfields want to ensure that no other family will ever have to lose a child the way they did.
 If The Learning Vine’s employees had simply followed basic hygiene practices — hand-washing, keeping diaper stations clean, etc. — Myles would not have been infected and he would be alive today.” — Eric quoted in the Greenville News